 What is a Central Management Server and server groups?

 An instance of SQL Server designated as a Central Management Server maintains server groups that contain the connection information for one or more instances.
 You can execute Transact-SQL statements and Policy-Based Management policies at the same time against server groups.
 You can also view the log files on instances managed through a Central Management Server.

 Basically, a Central Management Server is a central repository containing a list of your managed servers.
 Versions earlier than SQL Server 2008 (10.0.x) cannot be designated as a Central Management Server.

 Transact-SQL statements can also be executed against local server groups in Registered Servers.

 Create Central Management Server and server groups

 To create a Central Management Server and server groups, use the Registered Servers window in SQL Server Management Studio.
-Note that the Central Management Server cannot be a member of a group that it maintains, to prevent accidental audit policy application that could interfere with the CMS itself.
+Note that the Central Management Server should not be a member of a group that it maintains, to prevent accidental audit policy application that could interfere with the CMS itself.
 SSMS enforces this by preventing a server of the same name as the Central Management Server from being added to a group.